 Johnson was born in Flat Creek, Missouri, the son Eva Lea (Wilson), a beautician, and Freddie Wayne Johnson, a farmer.
 As a kid, he wanted to become a professional bowler.
 Later, after a few brushes with the law at a young age, he discovered acting.
 After working on the stage for a while he ventured into films and television, but was not able to break into stardom despite, among other things, starring in the sci-fi cult classic A Boy and His Dog (1975).

 Johnson starred in four failed TV pilots before landing his career-high role on "Miami Vice", which propelled him to superstardom.
 He directed four highly praised episodes of the show.
-He balanced his work on the series by appearing in the critically acclaimed TV film The Long Hot Summer (1985), an adaptation of the William Faulkner novel, and the film Sweet Hearts Dance (1988) with Susan Sarandon.
+He balanced his work on the series by appearing in a praised TV-movie adaption of the William Faulkner novel The Long Hot Summer (1985) and the feature Sweet Hearts Dance (1988) with Susan Sarandon.
 After the series ended he focused solely on his film career.
 Although movies like Dead Bang (1989), The Hot Spot (1990) and Harley Davidson and the Marlboro Man (1991) did not fare well with the critics, quite a few of them have obtained a considerable cult following, with fans praising them as all being quality contributions to their genre.
 His film work has given Johnson the opportunity to work with legendary filmmakers like John Frankenheimer, Sidney Lumet and Dennis Hopper.

 After working steadily, Johnson returned to TV in 1996 with the cop show Nash Bridges (1996).
 The show, which Johnson created and produced, did very well.
 It co-starred Cheech Marin and Jodi Lyn O'Keefe.
 Johnson played the title role, a captain in the San Francisco PD's Special Investigations Unit.
 He was again paired with a flashy vehicle, this time an electric-yellow 1971 Plymouth Barracuda convertible.
-After "Nash Bridges" went off the air Johnson kept a low profile, but continues to appear in films and on television.
-He starred in the failed WB courtroom drama Just Legal (2005), which was produced by Jerry Bruckheimer, and has traveled to Europe to make such films as the Norwegian screwball comedy Long Flat Balls II (2008) and the Italian films Bastardi (2008) and Torno a vivere da solo (2008).
-He will soon be seen in the romantic comedy When in Rome (2010) with Anjelica Huston and Danny DeVito, as well as the indie comedy A Good Old Fashioned Orgy (2011).
-Johnson starred in the 2007 feature film, Moondance Alexander (2007), along with Lori Loughlin, Kay Panabaker, James Best, Sasha Cohen, and Whitney Sloan.
+After "Nash Bridges" went off the air Johnson kept a low profile, but continued to appear in films and on television.
+He starred in the failed WB courtroom drama Just Legal (2005), which was produced by Jerry Bruckheimer, and traveled to Europe to make the Norwegian screwball comedy Long Flat Balls II (2008) and the Italian films Bastardi (2008) and Torno a vivere da solo (2008).
+As a supporting actor, he's been seen in mainstream films such as Machete (2010), Django Unchained (2012) and Knives Out (2019).